delphictruth/whenedenwaslost-01/src/site/notes/Forms & Martial Arts/Ataru (IV).md

 The opening stance for Ataru was a balanced two-handed guard: holding the lightsaber vertically with both palms, either on the right or left side of the body.

 ## Common Maneuvers
-One technique employed with greater effect by Ataru users is the Hawk-Bat Swoop.
+One technique employed with greater effect by Ataru users is the *Hawk-Bat Swoop*.
 When utilized by Ataru practitioners, it is intended to allow a combatant to quickly strike their opponent without giving them a chance to react, and then escape before they have a chance to retaliate.

 Another move that Ataru users can use effectively is dubbed the *Saber Swarm*, where numerous short strikes are aimed at the adversary to force a defensive posture.
 Ataru wielders are able to execute this combination with particular skill.